liefery-it-legacy/blog/_posts/2018-11-29-our-road-from-remote-friendly-to-remote-first.md

 ### The future

 Now we are looking forward to see how the remote-first way influences our team culture in the long term.
+We are a remote-first team, but we are not fully-remote.
+Currently (November 2018) all our full-time employees live in Berlin and regularly come to the office.

-It also opens a lot of future opportunities for our team.
+That said, remote-first already opened a lot of opportunities for our team.
 I'm typing this blog post from Melbourne in Australia.
 Thanks to the remote-first approach the communication with the rest of the team works as smoothly as if I was sitting in our office in Berlin.
 The biggest difference is the temperature.